martis42/depend_on_what_you_use/README.md

   No matter if they are defined directly inside the header under inspection, headers from the dependencies or injected through the `defines = [...]` attribute of the `cc_` rules.
 - Include statements utilizing `..` to go up the directory tree are not resolved.

+## Applying automatic fixes

+DWYU offers a tool to automatically fix detected problems.

+The workflow is the following:
+1. Execute DWYU on your workspace.
+DWYU will create report files containing information about discovered problems for each analyzed target.
+2. Execute `bazel run @depend_on_what_you_use//:apply_fixes -- --workspace=<path_to_the_workspace_used_in_step_1>`.
+   This tool discovers the report files generated in the previous step and gathers the problems for which a fix is available.
+   The tool then utilizes [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md) to adapt the BUILDS files in your workspace.

+Execute `bazel run @depend_on_what_you_use//:apply_fixes -- --help` to discover the whole CLI interface of the tool.

+Currently only unused dependencies can be automatically fixed.
+However, more automatic fixes are planned and will be added over time.

 # Supported Platforms